 Our school council children also sold Creme Egg knitted chicks for £1 in aid of Francis House, raising over £200.

 Our children enjoy visiting the Marist Centre.
 The focus for Year 3 was Reconciliation and for Year 6 Moving On and during these days of reflection, the children enthusiastically embraced all aspects of the programme.
 One Year 6 pupil said, "My favourite part of the day was doing the role play, as we got to dress up in funny costumes and work together as a team."
 Year 4 and 5 pupil also visit the Marist Centre each year for a day's retreat.

 The children enrolled on the Sacramental Programme made their First Forgiveness in March.
 This Sacramental celebration was an opportunity to renew their spiritual relationship with God and reflect on their relationship with others.
 The presence of the parents, families and school community at the celebration showed the support of the wider Catholic community for the young people.

 Year 6 and Reception Buddies Mass

-The children in Year 6 and Reception joined together to celebrate the first mass of 2018.
-They asked for God's blessings on the school community during the coming term and the theme of the mass was Friendship.
+The children in Year 6 and Reception joined together to celebrate Mass.
+They asked for God's blessings on the school community and the theme of the mass was Friendship.
 The children in Reception read brilliantly and appreciated the support of their buddies in Year 6.
 Not only was this a great opportunity to reflect spiritual values, but it also highlighted the importance of the Buddy System as a way of developing confidence and friendships between pupils.